nhsconnect/national-authentication/pages/Implementation/ImpGuide_OIDC.md

 ### Supporting Information

-When an authorization code (using code or hybrid flow) has been obtained, a token request can be made to get the access token and the id token ‘scope’ has to be the same as in the authentication request.
+When an authorisation code (using code or hybrid flow) has been obtained, a token request can be made to get the access token and the id token ‘scope’ has to be the same as in the authentication request.

 If you don’t specify a specific client authentication method, then client_secret_basic is used.